 But, you must understand your duties and obligations once you become an employer.
 Following these 7 steps of hiring is the safest way to stay away from employment tribunal claims.

-Note: Employing staff for the first time is also available in Welsh Language 'Cyflogi staff am y tro cyntaf'.
+Note: The guide to employing or hiring staff for the first time is also available in Welsh Language 'Cyflogi staff am y tro cyntaf'.

 The first step of staff recruitment is finding a suitable candidate.
 An employer then has the responsibility of checking that the prospective employee: